The transport speed and optimal work in pulsating Frenkel-Kontorova models: Introduction.

 We consider its dissipative (over-damped), {\it pulsating} (or {\it ratchet}) dynamics, with the pulsating potential.
 The dynamics is given with

-where $K(t)$ is always assumed to be a measurable, bounded, periodic {\it pulse} with period $2\tau$.
+where $K(t)$ is always assumed to be piecewise-continuous, bounded, periodic {\it pulse} with period $2\tau$.
 We note here that all the results and calculations with straightforward modifications also hold in the case of the pulsating interaction, with the equations of motion

 Following initial results holding in more general cases, we omit the detailed estimates for (\ref{r:ratchet2}) and discuss only the case (\ref{r:ratchet1}).

 Our focus is study of the existence of transport.
 The main result is an explicit lower bound on the transport speed $v(\rho)$.
 Here $\rho$ is the mean spacing of a configuration $u$ given with